parsiya/parsiya.net/content/page/CheatSheet.markdown

 ver = ''     # Change this to '1'
 ```

 Edit `ver` to whatever, I usually do `1`.
-Restart Sublime Text and Margo will
+Restart Sublime Text and MarGo will
 build.

 **This must to be done for every new GoSublime version.**